Scripted

 Applicants who are not chosen to advance to the interview stage will be notified by email.
 Unfortunately, we will not be able to provide feedback on unsuccessful applications.

-Shortlisted applicants will be contacted by phone to confirm their interview date and time.
-We will make every effort to conduct interviews in person; where this is not possible, interviews will take place via video call.
-After all interviews have been conducted, the selection committee will determine which candidates will be best suited to the program, and will notify all remaining candidates of their decision.
+Shortlisted applicants will be contacted to confirm their interview date and time.
+Interviews may take place in person or via video call.
+After all interviews have been conducted, the selection committee and attached Showrunner will determine which candidates will be best suited to the upcomming lab, and will notify all remaining candidates of their decision.

 ▸ Your Application

-1. Writing Sample: An original series pilot script (half-hour or one-hour comedy or drama), properly formatted (cannot be co-written)
+1. Writing Sample: An original series pilot script (half-hour or one-hour comedy or drama), properly formatted (cannot be co-written or already optioned)

 3. An original series synopsis for another TV idea not yet developed.
-You may submit more than one [up to two] synopses at a maximum length of two pages each.
+You may submit up to two synopses, two pages maximum each.

 4. A letter of intent outlining what you hope to achieve by attending the program, both during the program and after